Surgeries to Lower Your Risk of Gynecologic Cancer

 Figure 1.
 Your reproductive system

-During a laparoscopic (LA-puh-ruh-SKAH-pik) surgery, your surgeon will use a laparoscope (a tube-like instrument with a camera) and surgical tools to perform the surgery.
-The laparoscope is connected to a video camera and television that lets your surgeon see the inside of your abdomen.
-Your surgeon will make several small incisions (surgical cuts) on your abdomen and use the laparoscope and small tools to remove tissue.
+During a laparoscopic surgery, your surgeon will use a laparoscope and surgical tools to do the surgery.
+A laparoscope is a tube-like tool with a camera connected to a video camera and screen.
+This lets your surgeon see the inside of your abdomen.

-In a robotic surgery, your surgeon will make small incisions on your abdomen and use a robot as a tool to do the surgery.
 Your surgeon will sit at a console with a 3-dimensional view of the surgical site.
 They’ll do the surgery from there using a robot they control.
-You can discuss the best option for you with your surgeon.

 These surgeries are described in the following sections.
 Talk with your healthcare provider for more information about these surgeries and your options.